AdobeDocs/photoshop-api-docs/README.md

 # Supported Features

-This is a list of currently supported features
+This is a list of initially supported features.
+Please see the Release Notes in the [Adobe Pre-Release Discussion Forums](https://forums.adobeprerelease.com/photoshopapiservice) for an up-to-date list, including bug fixes

 ## Layer level edits